 Not all isolations were created equal.
 It's easier for some than others.
 For those with lots of space at their disposal, with rolling hills and empty beaches for back gardens.
 For nuclear families, where the distinction is clear, and the logistics are navigable.
-But what about those cooped up in council flats, whose relationships don’t adhere to societal convention?
-Or those whose staunch adherence to the rules is at odds with their friends who flout them?
+But what if you're cooped up a council flat?
+If your relationship doesn't adhere to societal convention?
+Or your staunch adherence to the rules is at odds with your friends who flout them?
 We spoke to three people whose romantic and platonic relationships are suffering.

 Anneka from Camberwell

 Things had been off for a while.
 We’d been bickering over stupid stuff - the stuff you see in films, like not putting the lid on the milk properly and laying it down, instead of standing it up, which causes it to drip all over the fridge shelf.
 The sex - what little there was left of it - had stopped almost completely.
 We were living separate lives, both capitalising on the work drinks we used to complain about, and the reunion dinners we used to swerve in order to spend more time with each other.